emcmahon12/Reconcile/README.md

 6/17/202- Got my wisdom teeth out so have been slightly MIA on this project- trying to make the synthetic data more realaistic- barring that my fake trade form is from 1998.
 Got more symbols and realistic prcing into into the fake data- need to mess with the yahoo query error as well as the recon simulation

+6/19/2025- Teeth still hurting, added so many comments to this project.
+Also added more controllable randomness to the error.
+Added in a way to get some metrics out of this matching.
+Will work on more testing tommorrow.

 Sources: